Los Angeles Breach of Employment Contract Attorneys

 1. Economic Duress

-This defense is raised when one party uses wrongful act or threat of force to compel another to enter into a contract and the reluctant party has no reasonable alternative but to consent to the contract.
+This defense is raised when one party uses a wrongful act or threat of force to compel another to enter into a contract and the reluctant party has no reasonable alternative but to consent to the contract.
 This defense is often raised in cases where parties have entered into a valid contract and one party uses coercive measures to force the other party to agree to modify the original contract.

 2. Illegal Subject Matter